francescmm/GitQlient/docs/index.md

 The primarily idea behind GitQlient was to modernize the old code that QGit is based on and provide a easy UI/UX that I was actually missing on other clients.
 That was achieved in the version 1.0.0 of GitQlientPlugin in December.
 On that version, some features that were not part of QGit were included to make it easier to handle the Git repository.

 After that, I felt free to open the gates for the big new features that I was actually missing in some of the Git clients I was using.
+Among the features I was missing, one in particular was really painful: most of the apps only allow one repository opened at the same time.
+That's why I decided to include the feature of **multiple repositories in the same view** as part of GitQlient since version 1.0.0.

-Some of the features are meant to be application-based but other's are related with the spirit of the open source.
+This was one feature, but there are several other.
+Some of them are application-based but other's are related with the spirit of the open source.

 But, what that means exactly?